 5. Focus on the solution

-And last but definitely not least, find a solution.
+And last but not least, find a solution.

 Remember that for every problem, there’s always a solution, and sometimes we get so tied up with the problem itself that we forget to think of a solution.

 So instead of keeping an argument that perhaps will create more and unnecessary issues, focus on the answer.
-Very often, we need to learn how to compromise when the two sides have a different opinion.
+Very often, we need to learn how to compromise when the two sides have different opinions.

 Of course, this is not always possible.
 Still, if you are trying to avoid sounding like an accusation, then it’s better to approach the conversation with all the possible scenarios first.